 I am an assistant professor at VCU in the Department of Mathematics and Applied Mathematics and an active part of the department’s research in Mathematical Biology.
 Prior to VCU I held a postdoctoral fellowship at Marquette University awarded by the American Heart Association.
-I received my PhD in 2008 in applied mathematics from North Carolina State University and I also have a BS in chemical engineering from the University of Wisconsin – Madison.
+I received my PhD in 2008 in applied mathematics from North Carolina State University with concentrations in physiology (PhD) and computational mathematics (MS).
+I also have a BS in chemical engineering from the University of Wisconsin – Madison.

 My CV can be found here.